dan7800/VulnerableAndroidAppOracle/Vulnerabilities/Data Storage/README.md

 ### Conclusion

 As shown in the image above, the data which you entered and stored in the app can be easily accessed and read.
-Therefore, using such a data storage type to store sensitive users’ information such as passwords or bank information can threaten the users.
+Therefore, using such a data storage technique to store users’ information such as passwords or bank information can affect the users.

 ### Fixing the Problem